-Cape Town - The Department of Environmental Affairs (DEA) is encouraging the public to be environmentally and socially-aware during their beach visits this summer holiday.
+Minister of the Department of Environmental Affairs (DEA) Nomvula Mokonyane is encouraging the public to be environmentally and socially-aware during their beach visits this summer holiday.

 This means not only ensuring beach safety but also showing respect to fellow beach-goers and the coastal environment, and following the rules and laws at respective beaches.

-These issues include access to coastal public property, vehicle access on the coastal zone, marine pollution, and ensuring compliance and enforcement of legislation relevant to the coastal environment.
+The issues highlighted include access to coastal public property, vehicle access on the coastal zone, marine pollution, and ensuring compliance and enforcement of legislation relevant to the coastal environment.

 According to DEA, the use of vehicles in the coastal area is generally prohibited, "given the need to balance and manage conflict that may arise between the Off-Road Vehicles (ORV) users and the general public that accesses the coast by foot".